nablarch/nablarch-document/en/application_framework/application_framework/blank_project/CustomizeDB.rst

     - Config file of the environment that acquires connections from JNDI
   * - * Web
       * RESTful web service
-    - * Production environment config(src/env/prod/resources/env.config)
+    - * Production environment properties(src/env/prod/resources/env.properties)
   * - * JSR352-compliant batch
       * Nablarch batch
       * Web for container
       * RESTful web service for container
     - No

-Immediately after creating a project from an archetype, the following applies to the "config file of environments that create local connection pools".
+Immediately after creating a project from an archetype, the following applies to the "properties file of environments that create local connection pools".

 .. list-table::
   :header-rows: 1